-IV Matthew Rhea III lived and died in Kinnically, near St. Johnston, Ireland.He had a son named William Rhea II, who married Elizabeth Lockhart.William Rhea was born and married in Ireland.After the birth of his children he moved, with his family to America (1785) and located in Washington County, Virginia, where he lived until his death.
-He had children: (1) Matthew Rhea IV, who married Margaret Breden, (sister of Frances, Elizabeth and Nancy Breden, who married, respectively, Joseph, William and Samuel Rhea) and had children: (a) Elizabeth Rhea; (b) William Rhea; (c) Margaret Rhea; (d) Robert

-Bruce Rhea(1814-1888) (married; twice: First, Surah Ann White, no issue; Second, Sarah Sells.
+Matthew Rhea III lived and died in Kinnically. near St. Johnston, Ireland.
+He had a son named William Rhea II, who married Elizabeth Lockhart.
+William Rhea was born and married in Ireland.
+After the birth of his children he moved, with his family to America (1785) and located in Washington County, Virginia, where he lived until his death.
+He had children: (1) Matthew Rhea IV, who married Margaret Breden, (sister of Frances, Elizabeth and Nancy Breden, who married, respectively, Joseph, William and Samuel Rhea) and had children: (a) Elizabeth Rhea; (b) William Rhea; (c) Margaret Rhea; (d) Robert Bruce Rhea (1814-1888) (married twice: First, Sarah Ann White, no issue; Second, Sarah Sells.
 Children: Margaret Rebecca Rhea, (1876-) who married Robert Earhart Rhea (son of Joseph Rhea and Elizabeth Ann (Earheart) Rhea).
-Children under Robert Earheart Rhea: John Matthew Rhea, (1878-) who manned Elizabeth Payne Gresham, and had children: Eleanor Elizabeth and John Mail hew Rhea II; William Rankin Rhea, (1880-) who married Mary Zeta Slack, and had children: Robert Bruce and Julia Holston); (e) Sallie Rhea; (f) Jane Rhea, (married Alexander Doggett, and had children:Catherine, James, and William); (2) Jennie Rhea; (3) Joseph Rhea; (4) William Rhea; (5) Sarah Rhea; (6) Elizabeth Rhea; (7) ROBERT RHEA.
-(1784-1841) (was born in Ireland and came In America with his father (1785) and located in Washington County.
-Virginia.Later he moved to Sullivan County, Tennessee, where he lived until his death).
+Children under Robert Earheart Rhea: John Matthew Rhea, (1878-) who married Elizabeth Gresham, and had children: Eleanor Elizabeth and John Matthew Rhea II; William Rankin Rhea, (1880-) who married Mary Zeta Slack, and had children: Robert Bruce and Julia Holston); (e) Sallie Rhea; (f) Jane Rhea, (married Alexander Doggett, and had children: Catherine, James, and William); (2) Jennie Rhea; (3) Joseph Rhea; (4) William Rhea; (5) Sarah Rhea; (6) Elizabeth Rhea; (7) ROBERT RHEA, (1784-1841) (was born in Ireland and came to America with his father (1785) and located in Washington County, Virginia.
+Later he moved to Sullivan County, Tennessee, where he lived until his death).
 He married twice: First, Elizabeth Rhea (daughter of Rev. Joseph Rhea and Elizabeth (McIlwaine) Rhea); Second, Jane Scott (daughter of John Scott, a colonel in the Revolutionary War).
-By his first wife he had four children, given in full under Elizabeth Rhea.By the second wife he had children: (a) Mary Rhea, (1827-1882) who married James J. Snapp, and had children: Robert L. Snapp; Mary J. Snapp; James B. Snapp; Sarah E. Snapp; Margaret V. Snapp, (1857) (who married Robert Snapp, and had children: Mary E. Snapp, who married Charles R. Bright, and had children: Virginia and William; Myrtle Snapp; James Snapp; Mattie L. Snapp, who married Joseph Booher, and had children: Belle and Everett; Margarett Snapp; Landon Snapp); Loueja Snapp; Laura Snapp; WilliamSnapp; (b) Jane Rhea, who married Smith; (c) Margaret Rhea, who married Audley Anderson (son of Edward B. Anderson and Eleanor (Rhea) Anderson).
-Children under Edward B. Anderson.
+By his first wife he had four children, given in full under Elizabeth Rhea.
+By the second wife he had children: (a) Mary Rhea, (1827-1882) who married James J. Snapp, and had children: Robert L. Snapp; Mary J. Snapp; James B. Snapp; Sarah E. Snapp; Margaret V.

 Note: William F. Rhea, member of congress from 9th Virginia District, is a grandson of William Rhea and Elizabeth (Lockhart) Rhea.